Get in touch

-This information sets out the disclosure required by section 430(2B) of the Companies Act 2006 in relation to the departure of Maarten Slendebroek and Charlotte Jones as Directors’ of the Company.
+This information sets out the disclosure required by section 430(2B) of the Companies Act 2006 in relation to Edward Bonham Carter stepping down as a Director of the Company.

-Further to the RNS announcement on 22 January 2019, Maarten Slendebroek will step down as Chief Executive Officer and as a director of Jupiter Fund Management plc (“Jupiter”) on 1 March 2019.
-As required by section 430(2B) of the Companies Act 2006, details of the remuneration payments made or to be made are detailed below.
+Further to the RNS announcement on 12 October 2020, Edward Bonham Carter will step down as Vice Chairman and as a Director of Jupiter Fund Management plc (“JFM plc”) with effect from the Company’s 2021 AGM.
+As required by section 430(2B) of the Companies Act 2006, details of the associated remuneration payments made or to be made to him are detailed below.

 1. Salary and benefits